kboston91/pro-readme/Readme1.md

-# Pro-Readme
+# pro-readme
 ![](https://img.shields.io/badge/license-MIT-blue)

 ## Description

-This repo contains a node.js app that generates a professional readme using inquirer prompts
+This repo houses a project that allows a user to create a professional readme from the command line of the terminal using node and inquirer.

 ## Table of Contents (Optional)